 2. Dogs Without Borders

-Adopting this dog breed from this pet rescue comes with many benefits.
-In addition to ensuring the dogs are healthy before adopting them out, DWB offers their clients support and advice for the duration of the pet’s life to ensure successful and happy adoptions.
-DWB does not have a central location; they keep their rescued dogs in foster homes until they find new homes for them.
+Adopting a poodle from Dogs Without Borders carries many benefits.
+In addition to ensuring the health of dogs, DWB offers their clients support and advice for the duration of the pet’s life to increase the likelihood of successful and happy adoptions.
+DWB does not have a central location; they rely on foster families to love and care for dogs while they wait for their adoption day.

 Dogs Without Borders Details

 - Website: Dogs Without Borders

 - Address/Location: 17344 Encino, CA 91416 (PO Box)

 In addition to the assistance they provide while you search for a new dog, the team at Foothill Dog Rescue will be around to support you after the fact.
 If you have any questions about training, feeding, or otherwise caring for your poodle dog or puppy, call the shelter!
 They’ll answer your questions, as the well-being of their babies is their priority.

 One aspect of Foothills Dog Rescue’s Mission is to decrease the instance of pet homelessness in California and across the nation.
 For that reason, all dogs will be spayed or neutered before going to their new home.
 Furthermore, an application is required.
 Foothills will review information about your experience with dogs, your current pets, and your lifestyle before approving you for adoption.
 You may be responsible for a home visit.

 - Address/Location: 4131 S. Shingle Road, Ste.
 14 Shingle Springs, CA 95682 (PO Box)